blakeypark/GraphicsTest/README.md

 # GraphicsTest
-A test for the graphical git interface
+A test for the graphical git interface and practice with forking projects